anglyan/anglyan.github.io/docs/about_core.md

     and the  relationship between surface kinetics,
     structure, and properties of materials.
 Basically how stuff is made (and unmade), from fundamental physics to manufacturing.
-My research in this area leverages both simulations,
+My research in this area leverages simulations,
-    machine learning, and in-situ characterization techniques to explore fundamental questions, accelerate discovery
+    [machine learning](research/machine.html), and in-situ characterization techniques to explore fundamental questions, accelerate discovery
     and its transition to manufacturing.
 I have focused primarily on atomic layer deposition, a thin film growth technique that is